vzhong/wrangl/wrangl/examples/learn/README.md

 ### Reinforcement learning from scratch

-An example of RL can be found in `wrangl.examples.learn.atari_rl`.
+Example of RL can be found in `wrangl.examples.learn.atari_rl`.